 The lava is almost always pouring into the Pacific Ocean on the southeastern side of the island.
 It pours into the ocean if the lava is flowing underground or above ground.
 And it pours into the ocean even if the eruption zones have moved and Volcanoes National Park has drained.

-This is how new island is born.
-The lava flows off the island shelf to harden.
+This is how the new island is born.
+The lava flows of the island shelf to harden.
 The molten rock continues to build upon itself until the island grows.
 And the newly formed island will look a lot like the west side of the Big Island for years to come.
-The glassy, black rock of newly formed island will eventually be covered in dirt, and then vegetation will move in.
+The glassy, black rock of newly formed islands will eventually be covered in dirt, and then vegetation will move in.
 Centuries from now, that newly formed island will be covered in greenery and white sand beaches will form.

 And it is this newly formed island that provides a glimpse into the mortality of the islands themselves.
-The volcanoes that created Niihau, Kauai, Oahu, Molokai, Lanai and Kaho’olawe are all now dead.
-That means every gust of wind, drop of rain and footstep are wearing the islands down.
+The volcanoes that created Niihau, Kauai, Oahu, Molokai, Lanai, and Kaho’olawe are all now dead.
+That means every gust of wind, a drop of rain and footstep are wearing the islands down.
 Eventually, they’ll sink into the Pacific like so many Hawaiian islands before them, and new volcanoes will give birth to new islands in their places.

 You can see this cycle of Hawaiian island life up close and personal on a lava-viewing tour boat.
 The boat will take you as close to the lava as you can safely get, and you can watch as the lava creates a massive plume of steam and glass.
 This plume is deadly, but you’ll be safe under the supervision of professionals.